tfbielawski/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure occurs in function() when consol.log reaches out to personalDice to get name

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+Name (Dan) remains the same for each function invocation, while the number rolled changes for each function invocation.
+This is because dansRoll passes the argument "Dan" for each function invocation, but the random number generator is called to provide the number rolled each time.

 c.
 What is the lexical scope of `newRoll`?
+Lexical scope means that the child has access to variables defined in the parent. newRoll has no children, but it resides within function() which resides within personalDice().
+So, newRoll should have access to variables in both function() and personalDice().

 ### Task 3 - Stretch Goals